-For this reason, you need to start inspecting the condition of your windows every season once they passed a 10-year milestone.
+For this reason, you need to inspect your windows every season once they passed a 10-year mark.

 The best time of year to find problems with your windows is - winter.
 We talked about winter windows installation in our previous blog post.